acolite-d/bf-rs/README.md

-# Another Brainfuck Implementation, Written in Rust, for Exploratory, Scholaryly Purposes
+# Another Brainfuck Implementation, Written in Rust, for Exploratory Purposes

 Currently only interprets Brainfuck programs, but aim to supply JIT compilation for a number of targets.
 A number of test programs can be found in the `test_programs/` directory.